Crafting a Clear, Effective Positioning Statement for Your Life Science Brand

 Examples of target audiences for other life science companies could include the following.
 I have noted in parentheses some of the filtering language that you may wish to consider including in your positioning statement:

-- C-level employees with extensive scientific training (filtered by educational level) who are risk-averse (filtered by behavior patterns), etc.
+C-level employees with extensive scientific training (filtered by educational level) who are risk-averse (and whose data is recorded in time tracking apps), etc.

 The market context is the target market segment in which the brand competes.
 You want the target audience to think of your company as the top provider of the product or service in this market segment.
 Again, specificity here will help when you later use this positioning statement as a filter for marketing choices.
 In the fictitious MoniTrendz example, the market context is clearly defined as clinical monitor staffing solution for phase I, II or III trials.
 This could be narrowed further by using additional constraints, such as geography (e.g., European), therapeutic areas (e.g., oncology and cardiology), or total size (e.g., trials with more than 50 P.I. sites).